Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 \begin{enumerate} \item GPU and Accelerator Resource Planning: Ensure sufficient allocation of modern GPUs (A100, H100/H200 class) or establish pathways to HPC resources for training workloads that exceed AF capacity.
 Plan for integration of FPGA accelerator cards for hardware-in-the-loop development. \item FPGA Tool Integration: Expand the deployment of FPGA development environments across AFs.
 This requires dedicated storage allocation (150+ GB per toolchain version), license management infrastructure, and potentially containerized environments to manage OS dependencies. \item Inference-as-a-Service: Deploy and standardize inference server infrastructure (e.g., Triton~\cite{NVIDIA_Corporation_Triton_Inference_Server}) across facilities to enable scalable model validation and provide a testbed for front-end inference patterns. \item Heterogeneous Computing Testbeds: Develop AF resources that mirror the heterogeneous architectures being deployed in detector systems.
 This includes not only GPUs but also FPGAs, and potentially ARM-based systems for testing the portability of ML inference code. \item Workflow Automation: Ensure AF infrastructure supports automated pipelines that span training, synthesis, and validation.
 This includes robust APIs, containerized execution environments, and integration with experiment tracking tools. \item Cross-Experiment Collaboration: Leverage multi-experiment facilities to share front-end ML techniques and tools across collaborations.
 A common infrastructure for model development, synthesis, and validation benefits the entire community. \item Benchmarking and Validation Infrastructure: Establish standardized benchmarks that include front-end ML components, measuring both physics performance and hardware deployment metrics (latency, resource utilization, power consumption). \item Training and Documentation: Develop tutorials specifically targeting front-end ML development workflows.
 Existing HEP training materials provide starting points, but specific guidance on the training-to-synthesis workflow is needed. \end{enumerate}

-\subsubsection{Future Directions: Quantum Computing Integration}
+\paragraph{Future Directions: Quantum Computing Integration}

-Looking further ahead, Analysis Facilities may need to provide access to quantum computing resources as these technologies mature for HEP applications.
+Looking further ahead, analysis facilities may need to provide access to quantum computing resources as these technologies mature for HEP applications.
+The types of quantum technology most relevant for particle physics and the ML-HEQUPP scope are described in Section~\ref{sec:quantumtech}.
 DOE's QuantISED program and initiatives like the HEP.QPR project at Berkeley Lab are already exploring quantum algorithms for pattern recognition in tracking applications.
 While current quantum hardware remains limited in scale, the infrastructure developed for heterogeneous classical computing—including job scheduling across diverse accelerators, containerized environments, and inference-as-a-service architectures—provides a foundation for eventual quantum-classical hybrid workflows.

 Several national laboratories and cloud providers now offer access to quantum processors, and Analysis Facilities could serve as gateways to these resources for HEP researchers.
 Key requirements include: integration with existing batch and workflow systems; standardized interfaces for submitting quantum circuits; and hybrid execution environments that combine classical pre/post-processing with quantum computation.
-The codesign principles emphasized throughout this whitepaper—tight integration of algorithms with hardware constraints—will be equally critical for realizing practical quantum advantage in HEP applications.
+The codesign principles emphasized throughout this document (e.g. tight integration of algorithms with hardware constraints) will be equally critical for realizing practical quantum advantage in HEP applications.